 If you own, or are purchasing, U of T regalia, you will need to speak to a staff member at the Office of Convocation (416) 978-5940 before you RSVP online.

-NOTE: You must arrive no later than 90 minutes before your ceremony to collect your regalia in TBD and proceed directly to the Marshalling Rooms where you will be assembled for the ceremony.
+NOTE: You must arrive no later than 90 minutes before your ceremony to collect your regalia in Myhal Centre for Engineering Innovation and Entrepreneurship (MY, 55 St. George Street) and proceed directly to the Marshalling Rooms where you will be assembled for the ceremony.
 Please note that if you arrive late there is no guarantee that you will be able to join the ceremony.

-In this context, Aboriginal peoples include the First Nations, Inuk (Inuit), and Métis peoples of Canada.
+In this context, Indigenous peoples include the First Nations, Inuk (Inuit), and Métis peoples of Canada.

 The University of Toronto normally requires all graduands to wear an academic gown and hood when crossing the stage at graduation.

-However, if an Aboriginal graduand wishes to wear their traditional Aboriginal regalia in place of the academic gown, they are very welcome to do so.
+However, if an Indigenous graduand wishes to wear their traditional Indigenous regalia in place of the academic gown, they are very welcome to do so.

-In any event, the academic hood – the colour and style of which corresponds to the academic degree earned—must be worn.
+In any event, the academic hood – the colour and style of which corresponds to the academic degree earned— must be worn.
 The hood is the recognition of the graduating student’s academic success and a critical part of the academic tradition.
-It signifies admission into a community of scholars, and as such must be worn with one’s traditional Aboriginal regalia or academic regalia.
+It signifies admission into a community of scholars, and as such must be worn with one’s traditional Indigenous regalia or academic regalia.